-Devil’s Revenge, had potential to at least be fun.
+Devil’s Revenge, had the potential to at least be fun.
 The creatures, designed by Vincent J. Guastini (Art Of The Dead, Havenhurst), look like extras from a GWAR, (or Lordi if you prefer), concert.
 And Shatner’s overacting is always amusing.
 But the script lets it down.
 There are about 45 minutes to an hour’s worth of story dragged out to feature-length.
 It’s padded out with the same scenes of an ancient massacre and the demons standing around a bonfire, etc.

 The family’s trip to the cave goes on seemingly forever.
 There is some neat nature photography and underground rafting footage but just drags on and on.
 This is supposed to be a horror film, not a nature show.

-Jared Cohn has a long list of credits, most of them low budgets genre films such as The Horde to Halloween Pussy Trap Kill Kill and Atlantic Rim: Resurrection.
+Jared Cohn has a long list of credits, most of them low-budget genre films such as The Horde to Halloween Pussy Trap Kill Kill and Atlantic Rim: Resurrection.
 Even if the scripts are lacking his films are usually at least technically competent.
 Devil’s Revenge though is full of annoying errors.
 A chamber deep in a cave is full of shafts of sunlight.
 Looks good, but it destroys the credibility of the scene.
 Sarah refers to her daughter by the wrong name.
 The kind of mistakes somebody with over 30 directorial credits shouldn’t be making.

 The only saving grace is that most viewers will probably have checked out before Devil’s Revenge comes to its embarrassingly bad ending.